zrcni/temperature-reader/README.md

 ### thermo.c
 Main entry file
-Gets the DHT22 sensor data via **get_conditions** function in conditions.c and it them to an MQTT broker.
+Gets the DHT22 sensor data via **get_conditions** function in conditions.c and publishes it them to an MQTT broker.
 Can be configured to read and publish once or continuously at an interval.

 TODO: detect sensor and fail if it doesn't exist